hexatomic/hexatomic/docs/user/src/usage/grid-editor/README.md

 ## Data source selection

-A corpus document may contain more than one data source (text, audio, video), which contains annotations.
+A corpus document may contain more than one data source (text, audio, video), and their corresponding annotations.
 The grid editor displays one of these data sources at a time.

 On the upper hand side of the grid editor interface, there is a dropdown menu to select the data source which should be displayed.